 Yes we do.
 We work with Rspec for RoR projects and XCT for iOS projects.

-In most of our applications we use Ember/React/Angular.
+In most of our applications we use React/Angular and Vue.js.

 We try to be as close to the newest stable versions as possible.

 At Netguru, we put strong emphasis on constant learning and improving skills, our aim is to have the best developers on board.
 In almost every Friday, we have internal webinars available for everybody.
 Our developers spend around 5-10 % of their time on code review - we believe it is not only a great way on maintaining high quality of code, but above all it is a great way to learn from each other.
-Also, every employee has a growth budget that can be spent on books, course of choice, or conference, we will also support you if you want to become a speaker or mentor during one of your professional-related events.
-We cofinance our employees English and Polish language courses.
+Also, every employee has a growth budget that can be spent on books, course of choice, conference, or English lessons we will also support you if you want to become a speaker or mentor during one of your professional-related events.

 Communication is key, especially when your team is remote.
 Our core communication tool is Slack.
 We have a lot of open channels and private groups to chat with clients, team members, project members and so on.
 We do use Skype (but not so often anymore).
 Our calls are typically held on Google Hangouts now.
 So be sure it’s working on your computer before the interview!